scmmmh/metadata-tutorial/source/access_data/europeana.rst

     for record in reader:
         print(record.title)

 Using the double quotes ensures that the results contain the text as it is.
-If you want to allow for a bit more flexibility, you can use the following code:
+If you want to have all the keywords in your results, but are prepared to allow for extra text between them, try the following code in a new cell:

 .. sourcecode:: python